The impact of GDPR on KYC checks - what you need to know

 KYC, or Know Your Customer, is the process of identifying and varying the identity of a client or individual.
 For example, banks undertake these checks when someone opens up a new account.
 It’s a mandatory process used to identify customers as part of a due diligence process and will include customers providing proof of identity and other relevant documents.

 So if companies need to gather large amounts of personal data from individuals to perform the check, doesn’t GDPR and other data protection laws then restrict how they can use this information?

 The easy answer is no; there isn’t.
-At first glance, it might look there is a contradiction, but data protection will never stop companies conducting due diligence.
+At first glance, it might look there is a contradiction, but data protection will never stop companies from conducting due diligence.
 Still, the regulations are in place to offer best practice advice on how to gather data safely.
 Checking publicly available information with consent ensures software platforms such as Yoono remain GDPR compliant.

-But we are increasingly seeing different types of checks being done on customers, clients and even candidates applying for roles.
-There are many kinds of background checks that companies and employers can perform on an individual, including:
+But Yoono is increasingly seeing different types of checks being done on customers, clients, and even candidates applying for roles.

 A criminal background check could be used to determine whether a person could create an unsafe work environment, or potentially cause reputational risk to a company.